|GRADE LEVEL COMPLETED||MAXIMUM CREDITS

 - Identifying students who may need the Academic Support Program(ASP)

-- Original iBT/IELTS test results must be provided at the time of registration.
+- Original IELTS/TOEFL iBT/Duolingo test score must be provided at the time of registration.

 - Only official results are accepted.
 Projected results are not recognized.

-- The equivalency table is based on the best practices in North America as well as research done by both the ESL and Academic English departments at CIC.
+- The equivalency table is based on the best practices in North America as well research done by Academic English department at CIC.

-- Students arriving at CIC with an IELTS / iBT English Proficiency score will be exempted from writing the placement test.
+- Students arriving at CIC with an IELTS/TOEFL iBT/Duolingo English proficiency score will be exempt from writing CIC’s English placement test.

 - Placement is also determined by the original transcripts provided at the time of registration.